 "I will raise up for them a prophet like you from among their brothers.
 And I will put my words in his mouth, and he shall speak to them all that I command him," (Deut.
 18: 18), also (Micah 5: 2; Isa.
 53: 1-12).

-Philip was right concerning Jesus, in that He was the One of whom Moses and the prophets had written; however, in the truest sense, Jesus was the Son of God, not the son of Joseph.
+Philip was right concerning Jesus, in that He was the One of whom Moses and the prophets had written; however,, Jesus was the Son of God, not the son of Joseph.
 Joseph was His stepfather, God was His Father.

 However, it is easy to understand how those who saw Jesus grow up in the home of "Joseph the carpenter," being unaware of His Diety, would assume that Joseph was His father.

 Verse 46: "Nathaniel said to him, "Can anything good come out of Nazareth?"
 Philip said to him, "Come and see."

 Nazareth doesn't appear to have been any more sinful than other areas.
 It seems to have been a very traditional, orthodox town in which priests later considered ritually clean enough to live.